adamyanalunas/Font/README.md

 You can either run `pod try Font` from your command line or clone the repo and run `pod install` from the Example directory followed by loading up the Example workspace.

-## Swift 3.0
+## Swift 4.0

-Font is now Swift 3.0 ready.
-If you need Swift 2.3 support, the `swift2.3` branch is available but it will not receive updates except for maybe the occasional bugfix.
+Font is Swift 4.0 ready.
+If you need builds for previous versions of Swift try the [`swift3`](https://github.com/adamyanalunas/font/tree/swift3) or [`swift2.3`](https://github.com/adamyanalunas/font/tree/swift2.3) branches.
+While these are available they will not receive updates except for the occasional bugfix.

-Changes required by the 3.0 change:
+Changes required by the 4.0 change:

-* Initial argument names are now required on many methods
-* `FontWeight` and `FontStyle` values are lowercased
-* `.bold` was added to `FontWeight`
+*

 ## Example